Note: All entries (if

 Rick Grech (violin, dr, bass)/Bobby Keys & Jim Price (brass)

-Note: Recordings were finished in Spring 1976 at Olympic Sound Studios.
+Note: Recordings were finished in spring 1976 at Olympic Sound Studios.

-The album was released in September 1976 (see 760900A).
+The album was released in September 1976 (see RS760900A).

-720506A 6th May: THE
+720506A 6th May: FACES.

-FACES.
-London, Chalk Farm, The Roundhouse
+London, Chalk Farm, The Roundhouse, incl.

-- It’s All Over Now (Bobby and Shirley Womack)
+- It’s All Over Now (Bobby and Shirley

 - Roll Over Beethoven-Lawdy Miss Clawdy-I Feel So Good (Chuck

-Berry-Lloyd
+Berry-Lloyd Price-William

 Note: The whole show was filmed by Peter Clifton and these songs later